Rellino/Movies_reccomender/README.md

     * webscraper_img.py -> generate the link to the recommended movies

-    * templates/: contain the html file for the graphic visualisation
+    * templates/: contains html files for the graphic visualisation
-    * static/: contain the CSS files for the webpages
+    * static/: contains CSS files for the webpages

 ### Credits